-Nearly any desktop or low-end server has enough memory bandwidth for the adapter to support DMA at 20 Gb/s of data (10 Gb/s read, 10 Gb/s write).
+Nearly any desktop or low-end server has enough memory bandwidth for the UCNA to support Direct Memory Access (DMA) at 20 Gb/s of data (10 Gb/s read, 10 Gb/s write).
 However, most of the memory demands come from the processor accessing the data for either packet copies in the non-offloaded networking stack or application.
 Increasing the clock speed of the memory interface to the processor can be critical for achieving the best networking performance.
 This interface may be the front side bus (FSB), Intel's QPI, or AMD's HyperTransport.